Pscgylotti/Anime_Faces_128x128_Dataset/README.md

 2.Contains 38,354 pics in .jpg format

-3.Selected by personal preference, no promise of normality
+3.Selected by personal preference, no guarantee of normality

 4.Contains NSFW contents